Project Wildlife - Ramona Campus

 The goal of Project Wildlife’s rehabilitation efforts is to restore our sick and injured wild patients to full health so that they may be released safely back into their natural habitats.
 With close to 1,000 sick or injured animals, plus 29 animal abassadors, cared for annually at our Ramona Campus, volunteers play a crucial role in these efforts year-round, seven days a week!
 We are grateful for the enthusiasm, dedication and love they share with us every day.

-Volunteers assist staff caring for the ambassador animals, wildlife patients and San Nicolas Island cats on site.
+Volunteers assist staff caring for wildlife patients, ambassador animals and San Nicolas Island cats on site.
 The 13-acre wildlife center provides care to wildlife including native predators such as bobcats, coyotes, bears and birds of prey.
 Volunteer tasks include cleaning, food prep, enrichment prep and office assitance.

 Must complete entire recruitment process and training series prior to independent volunteer service.

-Must be able to stand for extended periods of time (up to three hours) and complete a variety of physically demanding tasks in a fast-paced environment.
+Must be able to stand for extended periods of time (up to four hours) and complete a variety of physically demanding tasks in a fast-paced environment.

 Must make a minimum commitment of one full wildllife season.
 Due to the amount of time and resources that we invest in our volunteers, we are unable to offer one-time or short-term community service projects with the Project Wildlife team.